 The advisory council participates in fisheries management by:

-- sharing ideas and expertise with the Ministry of Natural Resources and Forestry
+- sharing ideas and expertise with the ministry

 - helping to develop and implement management strategies